y1ny/AdjectiveScaleProbe/readme.md

 Change the configuration of `run.sh` to reproduce other fine-tuning procedures.

 # Evaluation

-Code for evaluating the models on the ASP.
+Directory `evaluation` contains the code for evaluating the models on the ASP.

 Run `bash evaluation.sh` to test the ASP models on the leaveout testing sets.